jeanadrien/gatling-mqtt-protocol/README.md

 * `retain(newRetain : Boolean)` : Set the retain flag of the _PUBLISH_ command.
 Default: false.

-Additionally `publishAndWait` and `publishAndMeasure` provides useful options to define how to _validate_ the feedback notification receivied from the server.
+Additionally `publishAndWait` and `publishAndMeasure` provides useful options to define how to _validate_ the feedback notification received from the server.

 * `payloadFeedback(fn : Array[Byte] => Array[Byte] => Boolean)` : Define the comparison function to use when notifications
 are received on the subscribed topic.
 The default function compares each byte of the payload.